 To be considered full time a student must carry a minimum of 12 credits per term.
-In addition, a student will not be allowed to take more than 18 credits per term without special permission from the Campus Dean.
+In addition, a student will not be allowed to take more than 18 credits per term without special permission from the Vice President and Dean of Academic Affairs at Pitt-Bradford and Pitt-Titusville.
 A student will never be allowed to carry more than 21 credits per term.
 A course load above 18 credits carries an additional tuition charge.
-Background Checks and Clearance for Certain Academic